gsmarketing/AFP_Readme/afpelementor_readme.txt

 1. Upload the plugin files to the '/wp-content/plugins/afp_elementor' directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
 3. Use the AFP Settings->AFP License screen to activate your license before being able to configure AFPv2.
-4. Use the AFP Settings->AFP Extensions screen to enable the extension.

 == Frequently Asked Questions ==